 You would have thought that the world’s strongest Vodka would come from its birthplace, Russia, yet it comes from Glasgow, Scotland.
 This botanical Vodka, with quite a heavy price tag, is intended to be used as a concentrate, as you can get 65 shots from a bottle, compared to the usual 26.

-Did that carefully placed word “botanical” throw you off track and persuaded you that this Vodka is healthy?
+Did that carefully placed word “botanical” throw you off track and persuade you that this Vodka is healthy?
 Well, it contains wild elderflower and milk thistle, which are used as a liver support in Chinese medicine, so it might as well be better than drinking the regular stuff.
 Due to the astronomically-high alcohol content, your liver might just need some support.

 8. The strongest Absinthe